 “Being in a big, global brand like HTC, you are very aware of being a very small cog in a very big machine,” he told us.
 “Particularly for places like the UK, and Europe, there is a perception on a global scale that we are the United States of Europe.
 Europe is seen as one entity.
 I didn’t see what value I was adding to the organisation.”

 Having spotted in the early teenies that the smartphone market was pulling in two directions – the specs race to the top and the price race to the bottom – Atkins and fellow co-founder Mike Coombes decided to force their way into the market two years ago with a new proposition, one which focused on the consumers’ needs.

 “We used to commute in on the train, and every other person was trying to watch a movie or play a game on a phone with a cracked screen.
-We thought it would be amazing if we could find a business model whereby if you smash your screen, we will replace it for you free of charge,” Atkins said.

 “We don’t need to be a tech innovator to be a tech brand.
 There is something to say about having the right technology at the right price and differentiate and innovate in areas often overlooked.”

 It’s this unnecessary need for progression in areas of little benefit that finally forced Atkins and Coombes to transform their dream into a reality.
 “Everyone has innovated to death in the hardware on the device – can we squeeze another megapixel in, can we get a better screen in?
 We thought we would come to market with the assumption that the phone is the phone, it has to have a great screen and the best processor, but we don’t have to define ourselves through technology.
 We can define ourselves by addressing some of the genuine issues,” James explained.